 - 1. Entries must be the sole work of the student and must have been started after the completion of the previous Student Convention. - 2.
 Students are encouraged to draw from their own ideas for subject matter and composition.
 It is recognized that copying other artwork is one method of learning but should not be presented as the original work of the student. - 3.
 No use of transparencies/projectors is permitted.
 All artwork must be free-hand. - 4.
 Entries must meet ALL A.C.E. standards as far as dress codes and suitable subject matter are concerned.
 Violations of such standards will prevent the entry from placing.
 NB!
-All subjects of artwork should be dressed according to the dress code guidelines. - 5.
+All subjects of artwork should be dressed according to the dress code quidelines. - 5.
 All entries must be done in realistic style-no abstract or cartoon styles.
-No collages, pop art, or graphic design.
-Surreal artwork may only be entered in the specific surreal category according to the guidelines provided. - 6.
+No collages, pop art, or graphic design. - 6.
 No artwork should attempt to portray the face of Christ. - 7.
 No color-by-number paintings will be accepted. - 8.
 Art is divided into a number of categories according to the medium.
-No mixedmedia entries are allowed.
+No mixed-media entries are allowed.